ADineshkumar77830306/NM_MernStack_Project/README.md

-# Online Complaint Registry - MERN Stack Application
+# Online Complaint Registery and Management System - MERN Stack Application

 This is a full-stack application built using the MERN stack (MongoDB, Express, React, Node.js) to manage and track user complaints efficiently.
 Users can register complaints, track their status, and communicate with agents.
 Agents and administrators have tools to manage complaints and user interactions effectively.
 ## Table of Contents